jhpyle/docassemble/_docs/fields.md

 In this example, the value of `exclude` is a single variable.
 If given a list of things, it will exclude any items that are in the list.

+### <a name="none of the above"></a>`none of the above`

+If you use [`datatype: checkboxes`](#fields checkboxes), then by default a "None of the above" choice is added.

+{% include side-by-side.html demo="fields-checkboxes-nota" %}

+You can turn off the "None of the above" choice by setting the `none of the above` option to `False`.

+{% include side-by-side.html demo="fields-checkboxes-nota-false" %}

+You can also change the phrase from "None of the above" to something else, even a [Mako] expression.
+Just set `none of the above` to the text you want to be displayed.

+{% include side-by-side.html demo="fields-mc-nota" %}

 ### <a name="shuffle"></a>`shuffle`

 `shuffle` can be used on multiple-choice fields (defined with